Weatherhead School of Management

 In 1980, the School of Management was renamed in honor of Albert J. Weatherhead III, a Cleveland businessman and industrialist who represented the fourth generation of his family to carry on the Weatherhead name and values, including cultural and educational leadership.
 By 1999, the Weatherhead School of Management had developed a strong identity, growing out of its space in Enterprise Hall and requiring new construction.
 Funded by the philanthropist and entrepreneur whose name it bears, the Peter B. Lewis building, designed by renowned contemporary architect Frank Gehry and completed in 2002, was the answer.
 Located across the street from the George S. Dively Building, which houses Weatherhead Executive Education programs, the Lewis Building, featuring Gehry’s unmistakable sculptural profile and gleaming stainless steel roof, both sets the school apart from its surroundings and, quite literally, reflects the prestigious neighborhood of the school.
 Gehry redefined the way a business school should look, just as Weatherhead redefines the way management education should take place.

 The programs of the Weatherhead School of Management have been fully accredited by the Association to Advance Collegiate Schools of Business (AACSB) International since 1958.

 Manoj K. Malhotra, PhD

 Dean, Weatherhead School of Management; Albert J. Weatherhead III Professor of Management; Professor, Operations

-Associate Dean, Finance and Administration; Associate Professor, Accountancy
+Senior Associate Dean, Academics and Graduate Programs; Associate Professor, Accountancy

 Jennifer Johnson, MBA